-September 28, 2019 is National Public Lands Day.
-Join a volunteer group at one of many events across the country.
+September 25, 2021 is National Public Lands Day.
+While this year is a little different you can join a volunteer group at one of many events across the country or join virtually.

 Since the designation of Yellowstone National Park by Ulysses S. Grant in 1872, public lands have been created, explored, and cherished across the United States.
-Each year we celebrate National Public Lands Day by visiting National Parks, volunteering for trail maintenance, or relaxing on BLM land near our homes and businesses.
+Each year we celebrate National Public Lands Day by visiting National Parks for free, volunteering for trail maintenance, or relaxing on BLM land near our homes and businesses.

 “Our public lands–whether national park or monument, wildlife refuge, forest, or prairie–make each one of us land-rich.
 It is our inheritance as citizens of a country called America.” –Terry Tempest Williams

 Here are some ideas about where and how to volunteer on National Public Lands Day in parks across the country:

 How to Get Involved

 While amenities may be limited and social distancing guidelines are still in place, most National Parks will be open for National Public Lands Day.
 Find a park near you and visit for free.
 Waived fees are included not only at the National Park System’s 418 parks but also sites managed by the Bureau of Land Management, the Department of Defense, US Army Corps of Engineers, US Fish and Wildlife Service, and US Forest Service.
 Want to find your local public lands?
 Check out PRO Map Layers to see all the public lands near you.